AndrewAcomb/KBQA-SaaS-SimpliFi/README.md

 1. pip
 2. npm
 3. python3.6+
+4. wget (cli command)

-#### Options for training the model for use in Simplifi.
+#### Options for training the model for use in Simplifi

-1. Train the model through the KBQA SaaS React frontend.
+1. Train the model through the KBQA SaaS React frontend

-2. Download the pretrained model from Google Docs.
+2. Download the built data and pretrained model (see running SimpliFi Step 2)

 ## KBQA SaaS